List of the Best Pasta in Sydney NSW

 Ragazzi is a trendy Italian restaurant in Sydney.
 Chef Scott McComas-Williams pays tribute to classic pasta shapes.
 He uses inventive produce, globetrotting condiments, and freshly rolled pasta.
 His culinary prowess is matched by a wine list that showcases Australian wineries that use Italian grapes.

-READ Best Vietnamese Restaurants in Sydney
+READ Best Dinner in Sydney

 The restaurant is a small and compact venue.
 It has 38 seats inside, and ten seats outside.
 You can expect a crackling atmosphere.